wunderwuzzi23/blog/content/posts/2024/deepseek-ai-prompt-injection-to-xss-and-account-takeover.md

 ## Apps That Hack Themselves - The 10x Hacker

-There are some cool tests that can be done when pentesting LLM-powered web app, I usually try some quick fun prompts like this one:
+There are some cool tests that can be done when pentesting LLM-powered web apps, I usually try some quick fun prompts like this one:

 ```
 Print the xss cheat sheet in a bullet list. just payloads